compromise-evident/pqML/README.md

 # Make your own train.txt

-* Each line starts with one label digit.
+* Each line starts with a label digit then space.
-* Then the space character.
-* Then up to 98 characters (bytes 32-126.)
+* Then up to 98 characters (bytes 32-126; space to tilde.)
-* Then the Linux new line character (byte 10 or \n.)
+* Then a new line as seen in Linux text files (byte 10 or \n.)
 * test.txt is the same but with items not found in train.txt.

 <br>